NOMADIC BELONGING:

 About the Project

-Nomadic Belonging is a doctoral research project at the European Graduate School (Arts, Health & Society Division), exploring how women who live between cultures can create belonging through the expressive arts.
+Nomadic Belonging is a qualitative doctoral research project at the European Graduate School (Arts, Health & Society Division), exploring how women who live between cultures can create belonging through the expressive arts.
 Through walking, writing, and artmaking, we will investigate what it means to carry multiple worlds within us — and how creativity becomes a way of making meaning across those distances.

 The project is not about arriving at answers.
 It is about moving through the questions of nomadic living together.